kaiser-team/dcm4che-docker/README.md

 **These ports should not be changed.**

-**NOTE:**
+> **NOTE:**
-By default, the nodes in the swarm are named node1, node2 and node3.
+> By default, the nodes in the swarm are named node1, node2 and node3.
 You can name these however you want, as long as you maintain the names in docker-compose files and during the creation of the corresponding docker-machines.

-### The basic deployment steps are as follows:
+---

+## Deployment Instructions:

  1. Create a Docker swarm with 3 nodes.
 Name them **node1, node2 , node3 and node4**.